-- Policy acquisition costs, such as commissions, premium surcharges, and other expenses directly related to the cost of acquiring new business are expensed as incurred, while under GAAP, they are deferred and amortized over the policy term to provide for proper matching of revenue and expense. - Investments in debt securities are generally carried at amortized value, while under GAAP, they would be carried at fair value.
+- Policy acquisition costs, such as commissions, premium surcharges, and other expenses directly related to the cost of acquiring new business, are expensed as incurred; while under GAAP, they are deferred and amortized over the policy term to provide for proper matching of revenue and expense. - Investments in debt securities are generally carried at amortized value; while under GAAP, they would be carried at fair value.
 For GAAP, changes in fair value in bonds go through net investment income. - Pinnacol's investment in preferred stock of Cake, a subsidiary, is reported at the lower of cost or fair value.
-Under GAAP, it would be included in the consolidated financial statements and all significant intercompany balances and transactions would be eliminated in consolidation. - Short term investments, which include investments with maturities at the time of acquisition of one year or less, are included with cash and cash equivalents in the accompanying statutory basis financial statements, while under GAAP, only investments with maturities at the time of acquisition of three months or less are included with cash and cash equivalents. - Assets are reported under NAIC SAP at "admitted asset" value and "nonadmitted" assets, or those items not meeting the definition of an asset, are excluded through a charge against policyholders' surplus, while under GAAP, all assets are reported on the balance sheet, net of any required valuation allowance.
-Nonadmitted assets at December 31, 2021 and 2020 comprised the following (in thousands):
+Under GAAP, it would be included in the consolidated financial statements and all significant intercompany balances and transactions would be eliminated in consolidation. - Short-term investments, which include investments with maturities at the time of acquisition of one year or less, are included with cash and cash equivalents in the accompanying statutory-basis financial statements, while under GAAP, only investments with maturities at the time of acquisition of three months or less are included with cash and cash equivalents. - Assets are reported under NAIC SAP at "admitted asset" value and "nonadmitted" assets, or those items not meeting the definition of an asset, are excluded through a charge against policyholders' surplus; while under GAAP, all assets are reported on the balance sheet, net of any required valuation allowance.
+Nonadmitted assets at December 31, 2022 and 2021 comprised the following (in thousands):

-Total nonadmitted assets \$65,796 \$25,277
+Total nonadmitted assets \$62,262 \$65.796

-Prepaids 4,575 3,201
+Prepaids 4,262 4,575

-Fixed assets 360 5,978
+Fixed assets 859 360

-Receivables 15,089 16,098
+Receivables 14,214 15,089

-Other invested assets \$45,772 \$ -
+Other invested assets \$42,927 \$45,772

-2021 2020
+2022 2021

-- The reserve for losses and loss adjustment expenses (LAE) is reported net of reinsurance, while under GAAP, the balance sheet reports reinsurance recoverable, including amounts related to losses incurred but not reported, as assets. - The surplus note is reported as a component of surplus, increasing policyholders' surplus under NAIC SAP.
+- The reserve for losses and loss adjustment expenses (LAE) is reported net of reinsurance, while under GAAP these amounts are reported gross. - The surplus note is reported as a component of surplus, increasing policyholders' surplus under NAIC SAP.
 Under GAAP, the surplus note is recorded as long term debt.
-The related interest expense may not be accrued under NAIC SAP until approved for payment by the commissioner of the state of domicile while under GAAP, the interest expense is recorded as incurred. - Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, requires employers that are part of a cost-sharing multiple-employer pension fund to record their portion of the unfunded liability, while under NAIC SAP, the employer must only record the cost of the contribution and any liability for any contributions due and unpaid. - GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, requires employers that are part of a cost-sharing multiple-employer Other Postemployment Benefit (OPEB) plan to record their portion of the net OPEB liability, while under NAIC SAP, the employer must only record the cost of the contribution and any liability for any contributions due and unpaid.
+The related interest expense may not be accrued under NAIC SAP until approved for payment by the commissioner of the state of domicile; while under GAAP, the interest expense is recorded as incurred. - Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, requires employers that are part of a cost-sharing multiple-employer pension fund to record their portion of the unfunded liability; while under NAIC SAP, the employer must only record the cost of the contribution and any liability for any contributions due and unpaid. - GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, requires employers that are part of a cost-sharing multiple-employer Other Postemployment Benefit (OPEB) plan to record their portion of the net OPEB liability; while under NAIC SAP, the employer must only record the cost of the contribution and any liability for any contributions due and unpaid.